Sardana custom settings

 • True - pre_scan_snapshot fields are duplicated into the measurement collection via SoftLinks

-USE_NUMERIC_ELEMENT_IDS = True
+USE_NUMERIC_ELEMENT_IDS = False

 Use numeric IDs to identify elements in configuration